RascalSoftware/RAT/README.md

 RAT
 ===
 The Reflectivity Algorithms Toolbox (RAT) for Rascal is a MATLAB toolbox for analysing non-polarized neutron reflectivity data.
-The toolbox is designed to fit multiple contrast neutron reflectivity data, using the Abeles formalism with either traditional layer models, or using user-defined custom models..
+The toolbox is designed to fit multiple contrast neutron reflectivity data, using the Abeles formalism with either traditional layer models, or using user-defined custom models.

 How to Use
 ----------